-Engagement with experts from Biological Weapons Convention

-- Share experience support science assessment common needs and concerns - Biological and/or biomediated processes do not currently appear likely to suitable for production of traditional chemical warfare agents - The field is continually changing, advances should be monitored - "...any process designed for the formation of a chemical substance should be covered by the term "produced by synthesis" - Degree of relevance of facilities to the object and purpose of the Convention?
-Advice on chemical production and these could be considered collectively verification encompass further views Declarations?
+- Engagement with experts from Biological Weapons Convention - Share experience support science assessment common needs and concerns - Biological and/or biomediated processes do not currently appear likely to suitable for production of traditional chemical warfare agents - The field is continually changing, advances should be monitored - "...any process designed for the formation of a chemical substance should be covered by the term "produced by synthesis" - Degree of relevance of facilities to the object and purpose of the Convention? - Declarations?
 OCPFs?, thresholds?
-Exemptions? relevant to biomediated processes,
+Exemptions?